What you need to know about climate change — and how we can stop it

 Who does climate change affect?

-The UN Refugee Agency says climate change is a 'threat multiplier' in many of today’s conflicts — from Darfur to Somalia to Iraq and Syria.
+The UN Refugee Agency says climate change adds to many of today’s conflicts — from Darfur to Somalia to Iraq and Syria.

 The effects will get worse as temperatures rise further.
 So we must cut greenhouse gas emissions to stop temperatures rising.
 But people also need protection from the climate change we can no longer avoid: that means financial support for developing countries and legal protection for climate refugees.